Responsibility

 CORPORATE RESPONSIBILITY AT GENERAL DYNAMICS

-Our 2024 Corporate Sustainability Report shows how we are working to reduce our environmental impact, protect human rights, promote a diverse and inclusive workforce, and support the welfare, health and safety of our 116,000 employees worldwide.
+Our 2024 Sustainability Report shows how we are working to reduce our environmental impact, protect human rights, promote a diverse and inclusive workforce, and support the welfare, health and safety of our 116,000 employees worldwide.

 Governance | People | Environment | Ethics | Communities